azarketa/Thermodynamics-theoretical-pills/source/Ideal_and_real_gases.md

 ---

 (subsec_virial_equation)=
-### The Virial Equation of State
+### The Virial EOS

 Although cubic models offer practical engineering correlations, a more fundamental theoretical approach emerges from **statistical mechanics**, where the pressure of a gas is expanded in powers of density.
-This leads to the **Virial equation of state**, expressed in terms of the compressibility factor:
+This leads to the **Virial EOS**, expressed in terms of the compressibility factor:

 (eq_virial_expansion)=
 $$